German occupation of Albania: Partisan resistance and Civil War

-The new government and the Germans had to contend with the increasingly Communist dominated NLM and were subsequently able to coerce much of the nationalist resistance into its camp.
-The Germans launched a series of offensives against the Partisans, who were primarily concentrated in Southern Albania and to a lesser extent in Central Albania.
-The first offensive, operation "505", started in early November 1943 to clear Partisan units from the Pezë region and remove the threat to the Durrës-Tirana road.
-Within eight days the Germans declared the campaign a success having killed some 100 "bandits" and having taken over 1,650 prisoners, all of whom were, by earlier agreement turned over to the Albanian civil authorities.
-The Balli Kombëtar was also involved in fighting the Partisans during the Winter offensive and by late winter the NLM found itself in considerable difficulty.
-The NLM came perilously close to being destroyed by the German and Nationalist forces, with the units that managed to escape encirclement suffering from lack of food, clothing and ammunition (as the allies were unable to resupply them from the air).
-German figures put the number of partisan casualties at 2,239 by the end of January, 401 dead in February and 236 in March.
+The first offensive, operation "505", started in early November 1943 to clear Partisan units from the Pezë region.
+The Balli Kombëtar was also involved in fighting the Partisans during the Winter offensive and by late winter the NLM came perilously close to being destroyed by the German and Nationalist forces.
 By then all prefectures of the new state, except Gjirokstra in the south, remained in the hands of the Albanian government.
 Enver Hoxha himself acknowledged that "the situation is difficult".